HHC vs THC: A Differences & Comparison Guide to Help You Choose

 What Is HHC?

 In 1944, a chemist named Roger Adams found that he could create Hexahydrocannabionol (HHC) by using a process called hydrogenation on delta-9 THC.
 In the hydrogenation process, hydrogen molecules are added to delta-9 THC, with these molecules altering delta-9’s chemical makeup.
 After the alteration occurs, the delta-9 THC is converted into HHC.
-Like THC, HHC binds to cannabinoid receptors and produces a high, but the hydrogenation process does weaken HHC’s binding abilities.
+Like THC, HHC binds to receptors and produces a high, but the hydrogenation process does weaken HHC’s binding abilities.

 Differences Between HHC vs TCH